Self-supervised component separation for the extragalactic submillimeter sky: Results

 \section{Results}

-In this section we present the results and we compare the reconstructed HEALPIX maps of the different extracted components to the original one from WebSky in several ways.
+In this section, we present the results and compare the reconstructed HEALPIX maps of the different extracted components to the original one from WebSky in several ways.

-First, we visually inspect the maps by showing Mollweide projections of the components to quickly check the contrasts and the non Gaussian aspects of the pixel distributions of the different fields.
-Then, we go further into statistical quantitative comparisons and show for all the components the power spectra and the PDF of the pixels of the full-sky maps, as well with cross power spectra with the original components.
-For the case of the SZ effect, we also compare with the outputs one of the state-of-the-art traditional methods MILCA \citep[][]{hurier2013, planck_sz2016, tanimura2022a}.
+First, we visually inspect the maps by showing projections of the components centred on the brightest SZ cluster to quickly check the contrasts and the non-Gaussian aspects of the pixel distributions of the different fields.
+We then present further quantitative statistical comparisons and show the power spectra and the PDF of the pixels of the full-sky maps for all the components.
+We also compare the cross power spectra with the original components.
+For the case of the SZ effect, we also compare with the outputs of a traditional but state-of-the-art method, MILCA \citep[][]{hurier2013, planck_sz2016, tanimura2022a}.
 We compute the cross spectra between all the different components to study the contamination of the maps coming from the leakage from other components.
-Finally, we particularly emphasize on the regions around galaxy clusters, and perform an SZ flux comparison between the ones extracted from the reconstructed components and the ones from the WebSky maps.
+Finally, we put particular emphasis on the regions around galaxy clusters, and perform an SZ flux comparison between those extracted from the reconstructed components and those from the WebSky maps.